mrmeizongo/Xpilot/README.md

 |        Rate - 2        |                               Gyro based rate control                               |
 |     Stabilize - 3      | Surfaces follow stick movement up-to set limits with wing-leveling on stick release |

+## Airplane Selection

+See [this](lib/PlaneConfigs/README.md) for instructions on how to set up configuration files for multi airplane use.

 ## NOTICE

 Throttle is always under manual control.
 Signal wire for throttle goes directly to ESC for motor control.